Michelin-starred Eneko Atxa’s stylish Basque restaurant and wine bar opened in the heart of London in September.

-London’s Evening Standard newspaper had a preview of the refurbished Garden Museum just before opening, and declares it a glorious makeover.
+London’s Evening Standard newspaper had a preview of the refurbished Garden Museum just before opening; the newspaper declares it a glorious makeover.
 DHA worked with the museum staff, Dow Jones Architects & exhibition specialists, GUM, to bring new life to the church & striking new copper-clad pavilions in the church grounds.
 The interior of the church now houses a refreshed exhibition, shop and a versatile space for evening events, seminars & talks.
-DHA’s lighting combines new exhibition lighting with concealed architectural fixtures that can change the interior of the space for different uses in the evening.
+Now Jonathan Howard’s lighting refurbishment combines the new exhibition lighting with concealed architectural fixtures that can change the interior of the space for different uses in the evening.
+Furthermore, the revised design replaces many energy-hungry tungsten lamps, that despite creating a rich ambience in the space, were using large quantities of energy & were difficult to maintain.

 DHA Designs were delighted to work on Fire!
 Fire! at the Museum of London, working with Skellon Studio.
 The exhibition commemorates the 350th anniversary of the Great Fire of London and creates a theatrical journey from Pudding Lane to the Aftermath, using illustrations, setworks and lighting inspired by the period.